Lightning-AI/pytorch-lightning/docs/source/common/weights_loading.rst

     trainer.save_checkpoint("example.ckpt")

 Not using :meth:`~pytorch_lightning.trainer.trainer.Trainer.save_checkpoint` can lead to unexpected behavior and potential deadlock.
 Using other saving functions will result in all devices attempting to save the checkpoint.
 As a result, we highly recommend using the Trainer's save functionality.
 If using custom saving functions cannot be avoided, we recommend using the :func:`~pytorch_lightning.utilities.distributed.rank_zero_only` decorator to ensure saving occurs only on the main process.
+Note that this will only work if all ranks hold the exact same state and won't work when using model parallel distributed strategies such as deepspeed or sharded training.

 Modifying Checkpoint When Saving and Loading